Everything Everything: Musical style

 Everything Everything are noted for an extremely eclectic and dynamic style, with complex song construction and dense, detailed lyrics sung in a rapid-fire, falsetto delivery by Jonathan Higgs.
 While nominally an alternative rock band with outright pop stylings, the band uses production and rhythmic approaches closer to those of contemporary R&B, glitch pop and electronica (including heavy use of laptop programming and processing) and songwriting approaches similar to those of progressive or psychedelic rock.
 Critic Paul Lester has compared Everything Everything's sound to "a riot in a melody factory" and compared them to "Timbaland if he cocked an oblique ear to Yes".
 In the Guardian, Mark Beaumont described the band as "the most intricate, streamlined merging yet of math rock's arch complexities, electronica's 80s obsession and hooks made from mobile phone interference."
 Whilst Higgs' lyrics often address sociopolitical themes and the impact of late capitalism and technology on modern society, he has stated that he does not want to be defined as a "political" songwriter.
-Tim Smith of the band Cardiacs was an early champion of the band.
+He did however note that his lyrical themes tend to be a mixture of "cold technology, modern toxicity, ancient myths and an element of prophecy".
+Tim Smith of Cardiacs was an early champion of the band.

 When asked about their sound in an interview with UK music blog There Goes the Fear in Leeds in October 2010, singer Jonathan Higgs replied, "We think of it as rock primarily.
-We try not to make it sound like a lot of things you’ve heard before, not on purpose, but it tends to come out a bit like that.
-We’re not really interested in copying certain genres or anything, so I guess you’d say it’s unpredictable and sort of surprising."
+We try not to make it sound like a lot of things you've heard before, not on purpose, but it tends to come out a bit like that.
+We're not really interested in copying certain genres or anything, so I guess you'd say it's unpredictable and sort of surprising."
 Higgs has counted Nirvana, Radiohead, the Beatles, Destiny's Child, and Craig David as some of the band's very eclectic stock of influences.